CCYEE/se_project_express/README.md

 # WTWR (What to Wear?): Back End

 The back-end project is focused on creating a server for the WTWR application.
 It uses Express, MongoDB, Node.js and Mongoose.
 Postman is used to test server response.
+Uses sign up and sign in functions.
+Uses user authorization to see if user can access profile on delete items from the server.

 ## Running the Project